 We operate a fab under Himax Display primarily for performing manufacturing processes for our LCoS microdisplays.
-Moreover, for better integration, we also established an in-house color filter facility under Himax Taiwan, which commenced shipments from 2010.
-The color filter line is a critical and unique process for our proprietary single-panel color LCoS microdisplays.
-An in-house color filter facility enhances the competitiveness of our LCoS products and creates value for our customers.
-In addition, we have established an in-house WLO facility under Himax Taiwan for the key process of our wafer level optics products, which started small-scale shipments from December 2009 and commenced mass shipment to anchor customer from 2017 onwards.
+Moreover, we have established an in-house WLO facility under Himax Taiwan for the key process of our wafer level optics products, which started small-scale shipments from December 2009 and commenced mass shipment to anchor customer from 2017 onwards.
 We began construction of our new building, Fab 2, in March 2017, located nearby the current headquarters to house additional WLO capacity, the new active alignment equipment needed for our 3D sensing business and to provide extra office space.
 The construction of Fab 2 was completed in the first half of 2018.